 - You’ll develop a relationship with the Hiring Manager.
 They’ll know you so much better compared to other jobseekers.

 - If you ask the right questions, the coffee meeting will almost certainly lead to a call to the final interview round, bypassing the HR department and all those other job seekers who applied through the various job portals.

 - When you do eventually walk into the interview room, everyone will know you.
 They’ll be smiling.
 The interview will just be a formality.

-It all starts with that one-line email to the hiring manager to get that coffee.
+And it all starts with that one-line email to the Hiring Manager.

-The gist of it is this: when asking for a large favour, don’t be upfront about it.
+The trick to successfully getting responses from executives is this: when asking for a large favour, don’t be upfront about it.

-Eg. If you need feedback on a new report from a colleague, don’t send them a 600 word email detailing all the problems you see with the report.
-Instead, send them a one-liner email first
+For example, if you need feedback on a new report from a colleague, don’t send them a 600 word email detailing all the problems you see with the report.
+Instead, send them a one-liner email first:

 Only when your colleague has committed to helping you, do you send over that mammoth 600 word email.
 Since they’ve already promised to help you out, they’ll be far more obliged to return that email with some great feedback.

-So in summary – Ask a small favour first, get them to commit, then ask the big favour.
+So in summary – ask a small favour first, get the Hiring Manager to commit, then ask the big favour.

 - How To Get An Interview At McKinsey